CS3398-Sapphire-Sourcerer/Group-Project/README.md

 You  will additionally need to aquire a google API key for the maps access.
 The key can be inputed inside the api file.
 This key is unique to whoever is using this project.

 ## Deployment
 There are several different methods to get the project running.

-To running the project in the command line, you must run the command: python3 runserver.py socketserver
+To run the project in the command line, you must run the command: python3 runserver.py socketserver.

-To run the server in pycharm:
-Right click on the runserver.py and click run and then edit the configuration and type in socketserver
+To run the server in pycharm: Right click on the runserver.py and click run and then edit the configuration and type in socketserver.

-Both of these methods will host the project locally at 127.0.0.1:8000 or alternatively you can check your IP address on a termimal and use that IP along with the port 8000 to connect your server.
+Both of these methods will host the project locally at 127.0.0.1:8000 or alternatively you can check your IP address on a terminal and use that IP along with the port 8000 to connect your server.

-If you are going to host on a server and want it to be accessible on the internet, you need to set up a dns service to point at your servers IP and then run the app locall on the server and use a utility like gunicorn to pass socket connections to the local app.
+If you are going to host on a server and want it to be accessible on the internet, you need to set up a DNS service to point to your server's IP and then run the app locally on the server and use a utility like gunicorn to pass socket connections to the local app.

 The documentation for Flask-SocketIO is a great resource for knowing how to host your production ready app and how to scale the architecture to manage load balancing and other at scale issues.

 To run the program on a local machine, compile and run the python file runserver.py

 ##	Basic overview about the functionality achieved